Simplyalex99/OpenReview/README.md

 ## Description

-OpenReview provides users customer reviews on different local businesses and services, along with statiscal insight of businesses sales and customer experience over any period of time.
+OpenReview provides users with customer reviews on different local businesses and services, along with statiscal insight of businesses sales and customer experience over any period of time.
 In addition, OpenReview shows what product is trending and sentimental analysis with the help of natural language processing.